 - Add warm water and inch above the chicken, cover and cook

 - Add 1tbsp of coconut milk powder or thick coconut milk for flavour

 Wrapped nicely in a foil, these could go into anyone’s office or school lunch pack too.
-This juicy, home-made burger bun, could be tucked in without a guilt as they are free from all kinds of preservatives or processed ingredients.
-You can wrapped the extra pattis with a cling film. place them in a plastic box and store them in the freezer, that could come quite handy on a later date.
+The best news is that you can tuck into these home-made burger buns, without a guilt as they are free from all kinds of preservatives or processed ingredients.
+You can wrap the extra burgers with a cling film, place them in a plastic box and store them in the freezer which could come quite handy on a later date.

 So, let’s make them;

 Get ready with the following ingredients;

 |Minced lean beef||300g|

 |Burger buns||8 -10|